magiblot/tvision/README.md

 ```
 In case you happen to have an array of `TScreenCell`, this method allows you to copy them into a `TDrawBuffer`.

-There are other useful unicode-aware functions:
+There are other useful Unicode-aware functions:

 ```c++
 int cstrlen(const char *s);